Years ago (a lot of them, actually), I was fooling around with the idea of writing a book.

-Years later, when computers had become common (correct deduction: I’m not that young…), I realized that I had been writing a blog all along, though I had diligently done that using my trusted HB pencil with eraser top and my good old A4 scratch-pad, but then without the images, media, styles or the glitter and glamour of HTML.
+Years later, when computers had become common (correct deduction: I have reached a certain degree of wisdom that comes with walking long enough on this planet…), I realized that I had been writing a blog all along, though I had diligently done that using my trusted HB pencil with eraser top and my good old A4 scratch-pad, but then without the images, media, styles or the glitter and glamour of HTML.

 After this epiphany, I kept going on with my book-less and blog-less life without any remorse; this was mainly because I didn’t want to spend hours and hours to learn how a blog should be installed, or managed, what “php” or “(My)SQL” was or any of the more complex stuff related to it.